daynejones/backbone-formset/README.md

 # backbone-formset
 This is a backbone plugin designed to work with Django's formsets.

-Include this file then extend FormSetView like so:
+Include this file then extend FormsetView like so:

 View.MyForm = Backbone.FormsetView.extend({})